 It’s the market leaders that often suffer the worst experience rot.
 They have the most money to spend on new development and they have the most pressure to keep leading the marketing place with new inventions.

 We’ve seen this pattern repeat itself dozens of times.
 Microsoft Word for DOS, with only 70 features upon launch, beat down the 1700-feature WordPerfect.
-Now we’re seeing Google Docs doing the same thing to Microsoft Office.
+Now we’re seeing Google Docs doing the same thing to Microsoft Office (despite Microsoft’s attempt to port desktop Office to its SaaS-version of Office 365).
 In search engines, Google took over from AltaVista.
 In the world of CRM systems, Salesforce.com displaced Siebel which upended Oracle who stole the market from SAP.

 Experience rot not only makes design and development difficult, it puts the entire organization at risk.
 Unless it’s controlled early and often, it’s a growing time bomb waiting to go off.